 You don’t stick to your own worth.

 Knowing thy worth can be hard.
 Sticking to it?
 Even harder.
 But here’s the deal.
 You’re worth SOMETHING.
+And knowing your worth is the key answer to how to get paid as a blogger.
 I’ve said it before and I’ll say it until CUR turns blue instead o’ pink 😉 : You are worth more than free.
 I’ve talked about why you need to get paid to blog.
 If you’re still working fo’ free (or for product only as “compensation,” because that counts as free), read that post and come back here when you’re done.

 The thing is this: there’s a difference between smartly negotiating mutually beneficial partnerships, and being a pushover.

 Last week, a SUPER huge brand (we’re talkin’ one of the top 10 in the world) reached out to me to collaborate.
 The collaboration would’ve started literally today.
 If you follow me on Snapchat (@ erica_lig), you heard the *ridiculously* long list of requirements and criteria they wanted me to abide by.
 They were offering $100 to get the product to get the job done…and nothing else.